YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	void ydb_fork_n_core(void)

-The core of a process can help debug application code, for example to troubleshoot an out-of-design condition.
-However, generating a core terminates the process, and furthermore, if the process is last process with a database file open, that file can be left in an “unclean” state, even if a state that is easily recovered; and cleaning up open database files before generating the core perturbs the process state to be debugged.

-When a process executes :code:`ydb_fork_n_core()`, the process forks.
-The child process does essential cleanup (such as erasing encryption passphrases) and sends itself a signal to generate a core and terminate, while the parent process continues execution.
+A core is a snapshot of a process, to help debug application code, for example to troubleshoot an out-of-design condition.
+When a process executes :code:`ydb_fork_n_core()`, it forks.
+The child process does essential cleanup (such as erasing encryption passphrases) and sends itself a signal to generate a core and terminate.
+On termination of the child process, the parent process continues execution.
+Note that depending on the nature of the condition necessitating a core, an exit may well be the right action for the parent process.

 The content, location, and naming of cores is managed by the operating system – see :code:`man 5 core` for details.
 We recommend that you set